 - I do not use the bath water to try to prevent pink eye from any contamination from the bathtub.

 - Wash under baby’s neck where spoiled milk sits.
 I use my DIY washcloths or these 100% cotton washcloths and warm water.
-I add YL Seedlings Baby Wash but I haven’t always.
+I add my DIY baby bath soap.
 I used to just use the warm water to wash.

 - Wash baby’s armpits where cheese grows.